chrisparsons83/FFDiscordClub/rules.md

 8.5.
 If members are deemed to have colluded, both members are immediately removed from the Club.

 8.6.
-Players cannot be traded for FAAB budget.
+FAAB budget may not be traded.

 8.7.
 There is no limit on the number of trades that can be performed.